Month 2, Day 3, Wednesday 2:00 p.m.

 Even though the hallways were mostly empty of students, Ana pulled Sebastien into an unoccupied classroom, closing the door behind them.

-“Actually, I was hoping you could help me actually implement the plan.
+“Actually, I was hoping you could help me implement the plan.
 I know my uncles have done things that could be used to blackmail them.
 There’s almost certainly proof in Uncle Malcolm’s office, probably in his vault.
 If I could access that, I could use it to knock them down and put myself in a position of power.”

 Sebastien stared at Ana.
 “You want me to break into your uncle’s office and go through his vault?”

 Sebastien let out a short, sharp laugh as a sudden surge of outrage rose up in her stomach and through her throat, spilling out into the world as cutting words.
 “I’m happy you’ve figured out a solution to your problems, but I really don’t have the time or the wherewithal to get involved in this kind of dangerous scheme.
 Why don’t you commandeer someone who has more time on their hands, like the rest of your Crown Family friends?
-Or hire someone to help you, who would be willing to place their safety at risk for some coin.
+Or hire someone to help you who would be willing to place their safety at risk for some coin.
 I’m sure you can afford it.”

-Ana went pale, and in the silence that followed, Sebastien knew that she’d made a mistake.
-She didn’t want to take on new project—she could barely handle her current workload—and she was wound up like a coiled spring with stress.
+Ana went pale, and in the silence that followed, Sebastien knew she’d made a mistake.
+She didn’t want to take on a new project—she could barely handle her current workload—and she was wound up like a coiled spring with stress.
 Even so, she hadn’t meant to snap at the other girl like that.
 She should have turned her down more gently.

-Ana gave her a wide, bright smile that looked almost feral, her eyes glittering with a sheen of unspent tears.
+Ana gave her a wide, bright smile that looked almost feral, her eyes glittering with the sheen of unspent tears.
 “Sebastien Siverling, do you think you’re the only real person in the world?
 You act like your goals and interests are the only important ones, like your ideas are the only ones that hold value.”

 Sebastien tried to interject, but Ana’s voice only grew louder.
 “If someone disagrees with you, thinks differently than you, or just acts in some way that you don’t like, they must either be stupid, ignorant, or otherwise unworthy of your attention—perhaps because they’re a noble and thus somehow worthless?
 The Crown Families might be elitists, but you’re a reverse snob, which is really no different than a normal snob.
-You need to open your eyes and realize than in the real world, you don’t stand atop some pinnacle of worthiness alone.
+You need to open your eyes and realize that in the real world, you don’t stand atop some pinnacle of worthiness alone.
 You’re just like the rest of us, down here mucking about in the shit, blind to the wider reality.”
 Ana growled the last sentence, spun on her heel, and stalked out of the room.

 Author Note 4/28/22: I got the cover art for Book 3: A Sacrifice of Light in.
 I’ll be sending out a newsletter tomorrow morning for my inner circle peeps for an early look.
 If you like always being the first to get stuff like that, as well as little chats about what I’m up to with life and writing, and funny memes, the monthly newsletter is the place to be.